AppliedStat/seminar/NUAA/README.md

 # Speaker: [Chanseok Park](https://appliedstat.github.io) at [Applied Statistics Lab.](https://statpnu.github.io)
 ---
 ## Title: Quality Control with Unequal Sample Sizes
-Hosted by College of Economics and Management,
-Nanjing University of Aeronautics and Astronautics, China  (November 27, 2020).
+Hosted by Dr. Ouyang,  College of Economics and Management, Nanjing University of Aeronautics and Astronautics, China  (December 3, 2020).

 ### Abstract
 Motivated by the construction of Shewhart-type control charts with unequal